 The proposals are to be received and selected following the same schedule and selection procedure as the thematic programs.
-The deadline for submissions is Aug.
-31 2017, and the results will be sent to the organizers once the final decision has been made (in the beginning of January 2018).
+The deadline for submissions is Sep.
+30, 2023.

-At each event within the junior research program, the organizers will acknowledge the contribution which the TFC has made, and will give a brief description of the TFC's activities to the participants.
+At each event within the junior research program, the organizers are expected to acknowledge the contribution which the TFC has made, and will give a brief description of the TFC's activities to the participants.

-The TFC encourages participants to acknowledge the support of the TFC in papers based on research developed during the programs, and welcomes conference proceedings based on the programs.
+The TFC encourages participants to acknowledge the support of TFC in papers based on research developed during programs, and welcomes conference proceedings based on the programs.

-The organizers of the junior research program must submit a final report on their activities within six months of the program’s termination.
+The organizers of the junior research program must submit a final report on their activities within one month after the end of the program.
 Concrete future plans, such as the development and transmission of their research outside of Japan based on the collaborative networks with invited researchers established during the program, must be shown in the final report.